ekoyuliawan/freepbx-docker/README.md

 ### Host requirements
 - `ip`, `iptables` and `awk` commands
-- Arm hosts are not supported since Asterisk needs to be compiled differently.
+- 64-bit Intel/AMD (x86_64) platform.
+Arm architecture is not supported since Asterisk needs to be compiled differently.
 - Docker iptables rules will bypass any firewall rule on the system.
 - Iptables rules are temporary, unless you make them persistent in this way:
 ```bash